emissary-ingress/emissary/user-guide/with-istio.md

         labels:  {'application': 'ambassador'}
 ```

-*Note:* Assuming ambassador-monitor service is runnning in default namespace.
+*Note:* Assuming ambassador-monitor service is running in the default namespace.

-*Note:* You can also add the scrape by hand by using kubectl edit or dashboard.
+*Note:* You can also add the scrape by hand by using `kubectl` edit or dashboard.

 Afer adding the `scrape`, Istio's Prometheus POD needs to be restarted:
 ```sh